jfulghum/practice_thy_algos/system_design/system.md

 NoSQL

 I could use a NoSQL database to handle the schema-less product traits but theres limited joining.
 This data in multiple tables don’t have to be joined a lot though so this limitation shouldn’t be a problem.

+Reasonable

+I will use SQL because the schema is static among all of the records.

+I will use SQL because it's a read-heavy system with many relationships.

+---

+I will use document store because everyone’s dating profiles will have different preferences and interests set and sometimes not at all so I need a flexible schema.

+I will use a document store because this is a write-intensive system that doesn’t involve a lot of relationships.